AnDreJOO2/WeatherRadar/README.md

 # API

-The data of weather come from service [OpenWeatherMap.org](https://openweathermap.org/).
+The weather data is provided by [OpenWeatherMap.org](https://openweathermap.org/).

 # How to run